 Given all these advantages, one can ask why firms in a cluster don't end up acquiring each other to form larger enterprises if closeness is so advantageous.
 Of course, to some extent this takes place in an active merger and acquisition environment.
 Yet, in many ways a cluster may be an optimal balance between the complexity and bureaucracy that hamper innovation in large enterprises, and the lack of scale that holds back smaller firms.
-In Porter's (1998) words "A cluster allows each member to benefit as if it had greater scale or as if it had joined with others formally-without requiring it to sacrifice its flexibility".5
+In a dynamic environment, when innovation and fast market response are keys to competitive advantage, the tacit communication and trust-building between smaller firms (and between their employees, who share culture and extensive personal contact) allow for joint learning and adoption of best practices.
+Yet the separate and independent decision making of the firms in the cluster may avoid "groupthink," allowing the cluster to adopt new technologies and process innovation, thus renewing itself and remaining competitive.
+Consequently, a cluster may be an optimal organizational structure, balancing flexibility and fast decision making on the one hand with the reach and resource availability on the other.
+In Porter's (1998) words "A cluster allows each member to benefit as if it had greater scale or as if it had joined with others formally - without requiring it to sacrifice its flexibilityi."

-19.3 Logistics Clusters
+3. Logistics Clusters

-The focus of this chapter is on a particular type of cluster-a cluster of firms with logistics-intensive operations.
-This includes mainly three types of companies: (1) logistics services providers, such as transportation carriers, warehousemen, forwarders, third party logistics companies (3PLs),6 customs brokers, and specialized consulting and IT providers, (2) companies with logistics-intensive operations, and (3) the logistics operations of industrial firms, such as the distribution operations of retailers, and after-market parts suppliers.
+The focus of this paper is on a particular type of cluster - a cluster of firms with logisticsintensive operations.
+This includes mainly three types of companies: (i) logistics services providers, such as transportation carriers, warehousemen, forwarders, third party logistics companies (3PLs), customs brokers, and specialized consulting and IT providers, (ii) companies with logistics-intensive operations, where value added operations may be small relative to the logistics-related activities, such as distributors, light manufacturing and kitting companies, and (iii) the logistics operations of industrial firms, such as the distribution operations of retailers, and after-market parts suppliers.

-19.3.1 Examples of Logistics Clusters
+3.1.
+Examples of Logistics Clusters

 There are, literally, thousands of logistics clusters around the world.
 They are known as "Logistics Villages" in Germany, "Distribution Parks" in Japan, "Logistics Platforms" in Spain and various other names around the world.
-This section describes some of the largest and most visible logistics clusters, including Memphis, Tennessee; Zaragoza, Spain; Rotterdam in Holland; the Singapore Port area; the Panama Canal Zone; and Alliance in Fort Worth, Texas.
+This section describes some of the largest and most visible logistics clusters, including Memphis, Tennessee; Zaragoza, Spain; Rotterdam Port in Holland; the Singapore Port area; the Panama Canal Zone; and Alliance in Fort Worth, Texas.

 Note that one can define and analyze logistics clusters in several scales.
-For example, one can view the entire area in the triangle Rotterdam (Holland)-Antwerp (Belgium)-Duisberg (Germany) as a single logistics cluster, covering the two large port complexes and the German rail hub.7 Or, one can look at the "Dutch Logistics Corridor" stretching from Rotterdam to the German border.
-This corridor includes, naturally, the port of Rotterdam with its terminals and concentration of logistics service providers; Brabant with its focus on sustainable logistics; Breda, along the main highways connecting the hinterlands of Amsterdam, Rotterdam and Antwerp; and Fresh Park Venlo on the German border, which includes over 70 companies providing trading, transport, warehousing and value
+For example, one can view the entire area in the triangle Rotterdam (Holland)-Antwerp (Belgium)-Duisberg (Germany) as a single logistics cluster, covering the two large port complexes and the German rail hub.
+Or, one can look at the "Dutch Logistics Corridor" stretching from Rotterdam to the German border.
+This corridor includes, naturally, the port of Rotterdam with its terminals and concentration of logistics service providers; Brabant with its focus on sustainable logistics; Breda, along the main highways connecting the hinterlands of Amsterdam, Rotterdam and Antwerp; and Fresh Park Venlo on the German border, which sports over 70 companies providing trading, transport, warehousing and value added services dealing with fresh products (de Langen, 2010).
+Each of these provinces is, at the same time, a local logistics cluster, comprising many logistics parks.
+Such parks can be classified into two types: (i) managed logistics parks - which are developed and managed by real estate developers, local governments or public authorities, providing a range of value added services - in fact, port authorities are logistics parks according to this definition, and (ii) unmanaged agglomeration of logistics facilities.
+In many cases such facilities operate in the vicinity of managed parks due to the availability of logistics infrastructure.